"It isn't the hours you put in, but what you put in the hours."

 Please contact us if you have any questions at email@example.com

 Kevin began playing volleyball while serving in the US Air Force in Berlin, Germany.
 While playing outside hitter and middle blocker, he learned the positions, roles, rules and nuances of the game, and the team won multiple base championships.
 He has continued to develop his knowledge of the game.
 He is a strong communicator who motivates young athletes with a positive, encouraging attitude in a challenging practice environment.
 Kevin joined Manassas Volleyball Club in 2016 as an assistant coach of the MVC 16s and the AAU National 17s teams.
 He is AAU, Impact and SafeSport certified.
+Kevin is the head coach of our 17s team.

 Caitlin is a graduate of Virginia Tech.
 She has a Bachelor's degree in Biological Sciences and currently works for George Mason University's National Center for Biodefense and Infectious Diseases in Manassas, VA.
 Caitlin played for Brookville High School volleyball team in Lynchburg, VA.
 She played JV as a freshman and Varsity her sophomore through senior years.
 She was the starting Right Side (opposite setter) and played both front and back row.
 Her high school team was very successful and won the district championship, regional championship and went to State's during her time at Brookville.
 Caitlin also played for Heart of Virginia and Roanoke Juniors.
 During the off season, Caitlin played in the Lynchburg City Recreational League and assisted her high school coach in running youth volleyball camps during the summer.
 After graduation, Caitlin coached a youth recreational team in Lynchburg.
 During college, Caitlin continued to play doubles and also played on co-ed recreational teams at Virginia Tech.
 Caitlin's coaching philosophy is player development, working hard as well as working smart, and demonstrating constant hustle on the court.
 Caitlin believes in teaching the fundamentals of volleyball and instilling in players the drive to improve their game with self reflection and self discipline.
 Lastly, Caitlin believes in challenging every player on the court to be a leader and a strong communicator.
 Caitlin hopes to inspire young athletes to always work hard, learn from their mistakes and most importantly have fun and love the game.
+Caitlin is the head coach of our 16s team.